 Comments

-The new SID SP-2501197 on study on MDA was approved at the SA #108 meeting.
+The new SID on study on AIML was approved at the SA #108 meeting.
 The objectives including:

 WT-1: AI/ML Lifecycle Management Enhancements

 WT-1.1: Investigate enhancements of AI/ML management capabilities throughout the AI/ML lifecycle in 5GS, including training, testing, emulation, deployment, inference, to support AI/ML-enabled features in the 5GS.
 This includes: